A template to get started with __frgmnt

 __frgmnt

-This is the Content Management System for the dstwre.sh website.
+This is the Content Management System behind dstwre.sh.

 This CMS mainly to learn.
 It's not meant to compete with existing CMS solutions.